feedfm/unity-sdk-3/README.md

-## FeedFM Unity SDK ##
+# FeedFM Unity SDK #

-#### Getting started ####

-To begin playing the music, create a new gameobject and attach the FeedPlayer.cs script to it.
-Then configure the player by setting token and secret and optional values like crossfade duration etc in the unity editor or by editing the script.

-Included PlayerGUI.cs script and PopupPlayerGUI.cs script show how to interact with the player and how to create a GUI for displaying the track metadata and other information.

-UPM Package
+## UPM Package ##
 ---

-### Install via OpenUPM
+### Install via OpenUPM ###

 The package is available on the [openupm registry](https://openupm.com).
 It's recommended to install it via [openupm-cli](https://github.com/openupm/openupm-cli).

 ```
 openupm add com.feedfm.unity-sdk
 ```

+## Getting started ##

+To begin playing the music, create a new gameobject and attach the FeedPlayer.cs script to it.
+Then configure the player by setting token and secret and optional values like crossfade duration etc in the unity editor or by editing the script.

+Included PlayerGUI.cs script and PopupPlayerGUI.cs script show how to interact with the player and how to create a GUI for displaying the track metadata and other information.

 ### Playing music ###